joergjo/kubeup/README.md

 ### Deployment

 Use the included deployment script to deploy `kubeup` to an Azure Container App that uses logging to stderr, Twilio SendGrid, or SMTP depending on the configuration you provide.
-The Bicep templates will both deploy a `kubeup` Azure Container App and create a WebHook subscription for your AKS cluster.
+The Bicep templates will both deploy a `kubeup` Azure Container App and create a webhook subscription for your AKS cluster.

 ```bash
 export KU_RESOURCE_GROUP=kubeup-rg